 The principal raw materials for a Wingstop restaurant operation are bone-in and boneless chicken wings, tenders, and chicken fillets.
-Therefore, chicken is our largest product cost item and represented approximately 60% of all purchases for the 2022 fiscal year.
+Therefore, chicken is our largest product cost item and represented approximately 53.3% of all purchases for the 2023 fiscal year.
 Company-owned and franchised restaurants purchase their bone-in and boneless chicken wings, chicken tenders, and chicken fillets from suppliers that we designate and approve.
 Our chicken supply is diversified both geographically and with a broad range of suppliers supporting the Wingstop system.
 We designate sources for potatoes to ensure that they are grown to our specifications.
 We also require franchisees to use our proprietary sauces, seasonings, and spice blends and to purchase them and other proprietary products only from designated sources.

-All food items and packaging goods for Wingstop restaurants are currently sourced through one distributor, Performance Food Group ("PFG").
-Currently, there are 17 geographically diverse PFG distribution centers, which carry all products required for a Wingstop restaurant and service all of Wingstop's domestic restaurants.
-PFG is contractually obligated to deliver products to our restaurants at least twice weekly.
-PFG provides consolidated deliveries with a tightly controlled and monitored cold chain.
-Its national distribution system has a documented recovery plan to handle any disruption.
-Wingstop contracts directly with manufacturers to sell products to PFG, who in turn receives a fee for delivering these items to our restaurants.
+All food items and packaging goods for Wingstop restaurants in the U.S. are currently supplied through one distributor.
+Currently, there are 17 geographically diverse distribution centers, which carry all products required for a Wingstop restaurant and service all of Wingstop's domestic restaurants.
+The distributor is contractually obligated to deliver products to our restaurants at least twice weekly, and provides consolidated deliveries with a tightly controlled and monitored cold chain for perishable items.
+The distributor's national distribution system has a documented recovery plan to handle any disruption.

+Wingstop contracts directly with manufacturers to sell products to the distributor, who in turn receives a fee for delivering these items to our restaurants.
 The majority of Wingstop's highest-spend items are formula or fixed-contract priced.
-Wingstop has also negotiated agreements with its soft drink suppliers to offer soft drink dispensing systems, along with associated branded products, in all Wingstop restaurants.
+Wingstop has also negotiated agreements with its beverage suppliers to offer beverage dispensing systems, along with associated branded products, in all Wingstop restaurants.